birlorg/pythonTutorial/01-intro.rst

 About me:
 	* I'm deaf and mute.
 	* I've been programming in python for more than 10 years!
-	* I travel the country visiting fabulous places like this city!
+	* I travel the country in my RV visiting fabulous places like this city!
 	* I like almonds.

 If you have questions please do one of the following: